googleapis/google-cloud-dotnet/docs/devsite-help/transports.md

 in Grpc.Core.Api (and in particular its `ChannelBase` and `CallInvoker` aspects) that communicates using HTTP/1.1 and JSON.
 Using the gRPC API as a common abstraction allows most code to be transport-agnostic.

-As of June 2022, the Google.Cloud.Compute.V1 package *only* supports the REST transport, and all other packages *only* support the gRPC transport.
-Over time we expect more packages to support the REST transport, which may be useful in situations where HTTP/2.0 is not fully supported on customer networks.
+As of June 2022, the Google.Cloud.Compute.V1 package *only* supports the REST transport, whereas most other packages support both the gRPC transport and the REST transport.
-(For example, we sometimes see proxies which don't fully support it.)

 In many situations, application code does not need to customize the choice of gRPC adapter at all.
 However, it can provide additional control, and the remainder of this page documents the ways in which the